TOTAL BONUSES:

 CONS

-• You'll rely on fractional odds to calculate an implied winning probability
+• You will rely on fractional odds to calculate an implied winning probability

 • Tough to win consistently

-In American betting, negative odds do not impact your chances of winning.
+Negative odds do not impact your chances of winning in American betting.
 The minus sign shows the amount of money to bet for every $100 you want to win.
 The nature of the game and team strengths impact your odds of winning.

 Negative odds mean that the outcome is more likely to happen and placing a bet on that outcome pays less than the wagered amount.
+The odds reflect the likelihood of the outcome, but relying solely on negative odds may not give you the best payouts.
 So, while there is a chance you will win, the amount is minimal.
-Therefore, relying on this will not give you the best payouts.

-Yes, you can make money with negative odds.
+Yes, you can make money with negative odds but to maximize your profits it is essential to compare odds across different formats.
 However, the profit is much less than you would make with positive odds.

 When you make a bet with -200 odds it means that you need to pay $200 on the bet to get a profit of $100.
-If the bet is successful, you will receive $300.
+These odds indicate the favorite, where the bet has a higher probability of winning, but the payout is smaller compared to the stake.
+Negative odds show how much you need to bet to win a standard amount.

-A "minus" (-) before the number indicates the team is a favorite, and you must wager an amount indicated by the number to win $100.
+Sports bettors need to understand that a "minus" (-) before the number indicates the team is a favorite and you must wager an amount indicated by the number to win $100.
 A "plus" (+) before the number indicates the team is an underdog, which means you will receive the amount equivalent to the odd value of a successful $100 wager.